Skip to content

 const SYSTEM_PROMPT = `You are a helpful assistant.`;

-// Secrets stored in backend, accessed via function calls when needed
+// Secrets stay in the backend, accessed via function calls when needed

 const SENSITIVE_PATTERNS = [/OSS\{[^}]+\}/g, /validation.*code/gi];